codebar/tutorials/html/lesson1/tutorial.md

 A `h1` defines the most important heading whereas a `h6` defines the least important.

-Add a `h1` heading which includes Owls inside the body tag of your page.
+Add a `h1` heading tag, which includes the word Owls, inside the body tag of your page.

 ### Element: Paragraph `<p>`